Helpline Freephone Range Terms and Conditions

 12. The helpline/organisation must continue to be a member of HLP for the entire period that the HFR number is in use.

 13. Where a helpline number is ported from one of the nominated providers, the helpline must provide data to HLP on inbound call volumes annually and agree to pay HLP 0.1p per inbound call minute + VAT.
-For those members unable to provide call data, HLP reserves the right to charge a standard set fee of £275+VAT per annum.
+For those members unable to provide call data, HLP reserves the right to charge a standard set fee of £288+VAT per annum.
+From 1st April 2024, this fee will increase to £302 + VAT.

 HFR number no longer required